 The chemical components don’t use any dead animal parts, of course.
 However, they can be environmentally damaging.
 It depends mostly on the chemicals used, but most companies do not give out this information to the public.
 Plus, this glue is typically lower-quality than options that are made of animal parts.
 Therefore, higher-quality glues contain animal parts, while lower-quality options are made from chemicals almost exclusively.

-Where is Animal-Derived Glue Used?
+Where Is Animal-Derived Glue Used?

 You find animal-derived glue most commonly in certain industries.
-This is because the qualities of actual collagen are hard to reproduce and especially important in certain situations.
+This is because the qualities of actual collagen are hard to reproduce and are especially important in certain situations.
 The most common industries that use animal-derived glue are glass art, woodworking, pipe organs, and bookbinding.
 If you purchase glue for one of these purposes, it probably comes from an animal.

 Hoof glue is particularly used for wooden surfaces.
-It has very specific properties that make it very useable on wood.
+It has very specific properties that make it very usable on wood.
 For instance, this sort of glue won’t leave a stain on wood when used.
 This is important for art projects that involve cabinetry and wooden furniture.

-Where is Animal-Derived Glue Made?
+Where Is Animal-Derived Glue Made?

 Usually, these sorts of glues are made in Europe.
 France is one of the major producers.
 There are several factories in Canada as well.